-To apply for a place at this school in the normal admission round, you must complete a Common Application Form available from the local authority in which you live.
-You are also requested to complete the Supplementary Information Form attached to this policy if you wish to apply under oversubscription criteria 1 to 4 or 6 to 8.
-The Supplementary Information Form should be returned to the Headteacher, St Joseph's Catholic Primary by 15th January 2021.
+To apply for a place at this school in the normal admission round3, you must complete a Common Application Form available from the local authority in which you live.
+You are also requested to complete the Supplementary Information Form attached to this policy if you wish to apply under oversubscription criteria 1 to 4 or note 7 to 8.
+The Supplementary Information Form should be returned to the Headteacher, St Joseph's Catholic Primary by 15th January 2023.